Make as many contacts as possible working Sydney ferries or ferry wharves.

 - Comment (optional)

-- The preference is for logs to be submitted in electronic format utilising the Excel template which will be available for download.
+- The preference is for logs to be submitted in electronic format either utilising the Excel template which will be available for download or a comma delimited text file with the fields in the same order.
 This is to be returned to the Contest Manager for incorporation into a master log which will be used for scoring purposes.

 - The downloadable A4 paper log may also be submitted, but it is preferred that your data is entered into the Excel template and emailed.